swouber/swouber/README.md

 `swouberc.sh` - For Linux/Unix Systems

-if your on a windows system just simply type
+if your on a windows system add it to path for full installation

+you need to move it to a directory like c:\swouber or c:\swouberc

 ```
 swouberc